andrewzhyee/personalsite/content/publication/2020today-op-ed/index.md

 # Abstract and optional shortened version.

-abstract = "As Covid-19 brings the world to a standstill, my co-author Lim Sun Sun and I wrote an op-ed that discusses how screen time for children, often blamed ."
+abstract = "As Covid-19 brings the world to a standstill, my co-author Lim Sun Sun and I wrote an op-ed that discusses how screen time for children, often blamed."

 # Featured image thumbnail (optional)
-image_preview = "screentime.jpg"
+image_preview = "featured.jpg"

 # Is this a featured publication? (true/false)
 featured = true